-The younger of 2 children of James Peters and Rowena Gray, Rowena Peters, the fourth cousin once-removed on your father's side of Nigel Horne, was born in New Westminster, British Columbia, Canada on 26 Jun 18971,2,3,4,5,6,7,8 and married Charles Pretty (with whom she had 4 children: Charles Watson, Rowena Charlotte, James Ivan and Elizabeth Anne) at New Westminster, Vancouver, British Columbia, Canada on 10 Oct 19179.
+The younger of 2 children of James Peters and Rowena Gray, Rowena Peters, the fourth cousin once-removed on the father's side of Nigel Horne, was born in New Westminster, British Columbia, Canada on 26 Jun 18971,2,3,4,5,6,7,8 and married Charles Pretty (with whom she had 4 children: Charles Watson, Rowena Charlotte, James Ivan and Elizabeth Anne) at New Westminster, Vancouver, British Columbia, Canada on 10 Oct 19179.

 During her life, she was living at her birthplace in 19011 and in 19112; and in Vancouver in 194910.

 She died on 25 Feb 1978 in Chehalis, British Columbia3,4,8 and is buried at Pretty Family Private Cemetery, Morris Valley Road, Agassiz, British Columbia4,8.
 In 1925, she travelled from Halifax, Nova Scotia, Canada to Southampton, Hampshire, England, departing on 3 Dec and arriving on 26 Nov.
 In 1925, she travelled from New York, New York, USA to Liverpool, Lancashire, England arriving on 26 Sep.

 Pretty Estates Resort

 And the Story Begins

 The Pretty Family saga comes with so many twists and turns.

 Charles Nelson Pretty and Rowena Elizabeth Peters were married on October 10, 1917.
 Shortly after, they birthed four children " Charles Watson, Rowena Charlotte, James Ivan, and Elizabeth Anne (also known as Betty -Anne).